nsidc/qgreenland/doc/tutorials/interacting-with-geospatial-data.md

    -Statistics = Save to temporary file (or whatever your preference is)
 3. Click **Run**.

-The vector analysis window should automatically switch to a view of the Log where you will see the results for the population basic statistics (Fig. 8).
+The **Vector Analysis** window should automatically switch to a view of the Log where you will see the results for the population basic statistics (Fig. 8).
 The value ‘MEAN’ will tell you the average size of Greenland’s populated places (1102 people).
 The value ‘SUM’ will tell you the total number of people in Greenland’s metropolitan areas (48,492 people).